proximaal/proximaal-fe-challenge/README.md

 ## Please note
 - A JSON dump of the school list is included in the repo
-- We pay attention to your code style and application architecture.
+- We pay attention to your code style and application architecture
-- Design your Vue components: use props, slots and whatever you need to keep your code clean.
+- Design your Vue components: use props, slots and whatever you need to keep your code clean

 ## Feel free to
-- Use any open source packages or framework.
+- Use any open source packages
-- Edit `README.md` to add documentation.
+- Edit `README.md` to add documentation
-- Let us know if theres any questions or concerns.
+- Let us know if theres any questions or concerns